infernotlc/Life-Signal/README.md

 GyroApp is a mobile application developed for capturing and storing gyroscope data on Android devices.
 It leverages the Android Sensor API to monitor gyroscope sensor readings and persists the data using Room, a local SQLite database.

 Features
-Gyroscope Data Capture: The app continuously captures gyroscope sensor data, including X, Y, and Z-axis values, providing insights into device orientation and movement.
+Gyroscope Data Capture: The app when a call (outgoing or incoming) accepted continuously captures gyroscope sensor data, including X, Y, and Z-axis values, providing insights into device orientation and movement.

 Real-time Display: View real-time gyroscope sensor readings on the user interface, allowing users to observe changes as they occur.